charlestati/Epitech-Api-CS/README.md

 ## Contribution

 ### How to contribute ?
 There are many ways to contribute to {API#TECH}.
-The easiest way is to participate in discussion of features and issues.
+The easiest way is to participate in discussions of features and issues.
 You can also contribute by sending pull requests of features or bug fixes to us.

 ### Discussion